beingtheworst/btw-gtd/btw/vocabulary/DDD_Vocabulary_Definitions.md

 ## Shared Kernel #

-**In short by BTW**: part of some subdomain that is extracted for reuze and frozen.
+**In short by BTW**: part of the subdomain implementation that is frozen and extracted (so that the others can reuse and integrate with it better).

 ### By Eric Evans